MisterVince333/Secure_Systems_and_Products/README.md

 ### 1: Setting up
 -   Go to https://www.minecraft.net/en-us/download/server and download the minecraft_server.[VERSION].jar
 -   Create a folder and put the server.jar inside
--   Create a new textdocument document in the created folder and call it `eula.txt`.
+-   Create a new text document document in the created folder and call it `eula.txt`.
--   Open the textdocument and add the following content: `eula=true`
+-   Open the text document and add the following content: `eula=true`

 ### 2: Creating a Dockerfile
 -   In the same folder, make a new file called `Dockerfile`